louispool/deskpi-super6c/README.md

 ```
 If the output is `throttled=0x0`, then there are no undervoltage warnings.

+There is a task in the [`cluster-pre-install`](roles/cluster-pre-install) role, executed via the [`k3s-pre-install.yml`](playbooks/k3s-pre-install.yml) playbook that will inhibit the message and remove
+the power restrictions on the USB ports.
+You can enable this by setting the `disable_cm5_pd_current_limit` variable to `true` in [`config.yml`](playbooks/vars/config.yml).

 #### References
 - https://dashaun.com/posts/korifi-v0_14_0-on-raspberry-pi
 - https://pemmican.readthedocs.io/_/downloads/en/stable/pdf/

-# 2. OS Installation
+# OS Installation

 There are several ways we can install the OS to the Compute Modules (CM) on the DeskPi Super6C, depending on whether the CMs has eMMC storage or not.
-For the most part, we will be using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool to flash the OS to the CM's.
+For the most part, we will be using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool to flash the OS to the CMs.

 Take note that [K3s](https://docs.k3s.io/) requires a 64-bit OS.
 Additionally, some storage solutions, such as [Rook Ceph](https://rook.io/), require a Linux distribution shipped
 with the `lvm2` package, which is not included in the Raspberry Pi OS distributions.